About CAT 2022

 Important dates of CAT 2021 of the exam such as application form, admit card, exam, and result are listed below.
 Candidates must go through the dates related to the CAT exam by mentioned below table:

-CAT Exam 2021 registration process commences on August 4, 2021, till September 15, 2021.
-Candidates who want to participate in the exam have to apply for the exam by filling the application form through the official website of the CAT.
+CAT Exam 2021 registration process to be notified, till September 15, 2021.
+Candidates who want to participate in the exam have to apply for the exam by filling out the application form through the official website of the CAT.
 It is an online process that involves the following steps:

 Step 1: Registration